Upper bound of discrepancies of divisors computing minimal log discrepancies on surfaces: Proofs of examples

-Therefore the center of $E$ on $M$ is contained in some divisor on $M$ that computes the mld.
-Since every divisor on $M$ computing the mld satisfies that its log dicrepancy $\geq \ell$, the log dicrepancy of $E \geq \ell$. \end{proof}
+Therefore the center of $E$ on $Y$ is contained in some prime divisor $F$ on $Y$ that computes the mld.
+Since $F$ is a toric divisor, its log dicrepancy $\geq \ell$, which implies that the log dicrepancy of $E \geq \ell$. \end{proof}